If you were recently stopped and searched by police in Wisconsin, you're likely wondering, "When are police allowed to search my vehicle?"

 - Conduct a search of the vehicle if the officer establishes probable cause that the officer believes the car might contain illegal substances or items.

 It’s important for all drivers to be aware of what law enforcement officers can and cannot do to those using Wisconsin’s roads.
-Above all, it’s crucial to realize that vehicle searches don’t carry the same requirements of other types of property.
+Above all, it’s crucial to realize that vehicle searches don’t carry the same requirements as other types of property.

 If you or someone you know has reason to believe they’ve been pulled over and/or searched illegally, it’s crucially important to contact an experienced criminal defense attorney today.

-FREE Criminal Defense Consultation
+FREE 15-Minute Criminal Defense Consultation

-Nationally-recognized OWI Defense Attorney Patrick J. Stangl has been providing skillful defense for clients charged with DUI, DWI, OWI, BAC, PAC and other alcohol-related charges, drug offenses, weapons crimes and more across the state of Wisconsin.
+Nationally recognized OWI Defense Attorney Patrick J. Stangl has been providing skillful defense for clients charged with DUI, DWI, OWI, BAC, PAC and other alcohol-related charges, drug offenses, weapons crimes, and more across the state of Wisconsin.

 Attorney Stangl is happy to offer without cost or obligation, insight into your case based upon his experience in criminal defense since 1991 through a FREE 15-minute consultation.